fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 module.exports = mongoose.model('Person', schema)
 ```

-We also included a few validations. *required: true*, which makes sure that a value exists, is actually redundant: we already ensure that the fields exist with GraphQL.
+We also included a few validations. <code>required: true</code>, which makes sure that a value exists, is actually redundant: we already ensure that the fields exist with GraphQL.
 However, it is good to also keep validation in the database.

 Let’s create a separate module <i>db.js</i> for the code that establishes the database connection: